Easy | Migrate Windows 11/10 to M.2 SSD without Reinstalling

-It takes up less room than 2.5-inch SSDs or HDDs, and is generally faster.
-As a result, there's a growing need to migrate Windows 10 to M.2 SSD nowadays.
+An M.2 SSD takes up less room than 2.5-inch SSD.
+What's more, an M.2 SSD usually uses NVMe protocol (PCI-e), so it is generally faster than a SATA SSD that uses AHCI protocol.
+As a result, there's a growing need to migrate Windows 10/11 to M.2 SSD nowadays.

-How to transfer Windows 10 from HDD to M.2 SSD?
+How to transfer Windows 10/11 from HDD to M.2 SSD

-Generally, there are two ways to migrate HDD to SSD, you can either use Windows built-in tool or a third party disk cloning tool.
-Either way you choose, you need do some preparations first:
+Generally, there are two ways of moving Windows 10/11 from HDD to M.2 SSD.
+You can either use Windows built-in tool or a third party disk cloning tool.
+Either way you choose, you need to do some preparations first:

 Next, I will walk you through the detailed steps of each way.